SAP-samples/btp-fiori-helloworld/2setup/3_Setup Trial.md

       ![](../images/Welcome_to_Trial2.png)

-The global trial account contains&nbsp;<strong>one</strong> subaccount and space.&nbsp;</p>
+      Note: The global trial account contains&nbsp;<strong>one</strong> subaccount and space.&nbsp;</p>

 5. Click the <strong>trial</strong> tile to navigate to your trial subaccount in the SAP BTP cockpit.

       ![](../images/Trial.png)

-You will be on the Overview page of your BTP Cockpit:
+    Note: You will be on the Overview page of your BTP Cockpit:

      ![](../images/Cockpit.png")